y8/Operation-Chicken-Nugget/README.md

 3. Edit nugget.py if you want to, by default no autopay, has to be enabled manually.<br />

 4. Profit! <br />

+If you like the bot, you can do a small donation via Paypal: neo@tiefkuehler-madness.me